Sintattica/atk/README.md

 ### 9.1

-Version like 9.0, but with jQuery only
+Version like 9.0, but with jQuery only.
+No PRs accepted to avoid breaking legacy projects.

 ### 10.0

-Contributions and advancements
+Contributions and advancements.
+PRs welcome!

-### master

-This is the head of development.
-Currently it points to 10.0

 ## Contributions

-Since we use both branches in production projects, pull requests for bug fixes are welcome.
-New features are also welcome!

 We kindly ask you to: